The Truth of Prometheus (The Play)

 The universal truth?

-What is the universal truth?
+What is this universal truth?

 At the home of Nichomachos in Athens, Greece.